joshuahigginson1/Kaniko-Build-with-GitHub-Actions/README.md

 - A more advanced Dockerfile example, rather than just a plain Python image.
 - Use Trivy to scan our Docker Image before pushing it to GHCR with Crane.
-- Use Trivy to run SAST on our Dockerfile for misconfigurations.
+- Add Cosign / In-toto attestation.
-- Use renovatebot to detect version changes to base Docker images.
+- Use renovatebot to detect version changes to base Docker images and version changes inside of our github workflow itself.
 - Create both ARM and x86-64 Images.
-- Incorperate Private runners with runs-on.com.
+- Incorperate Private runners ~ Potentially a New Repo?

 ## Authors